aws/aws-parallelcluster/docs/source/networking.rst

 Network Configurations
 ======================

-cfncluster leverages Amazon Virtual Private Cloud(VPC) for networking.
-This provides a very flexiable and configurable networking platform to deploy clusters within. cfncluster support the following high-level configurations:
+CfnCluster leverages Amazon Virtual Private Cloud(VPC) for networking.
+This provides a very flexiable and configurable networking platform to deploy clusters within.
+CfnCluster support the following high-level configurations:

 * Single subnet, master and compute in the same subnet
 * Two subnets, master in one subnet and compute new private subnet